choria-io/website/docs/content/development/appbuilder/_index.md

 The application will feel comfortable within any Choria deployment and it's entire feature set will be discoverable using `--help`.

-Initially we support calling Choria Agents, Interacting with Choria Key-Value Store and executing external commands.
+Initially we support calling Choria Agents, Interacting with Choria Key-Value Store, Performing Choria Discovery, Fleet Executing external commands.

 {{% notice warning %}}
 This is a proof of concept feature that will be introduced in Choria 0.26.0.
 It's subject to change and, we